cngvl/discord-bot-phrase-tracker/README.md

 ![image](https://github.com/cngvl/discord-bot-phrase-tracker/assets/106298777/5fad3889-1044-4855-abf3-c4facaab0df3)

 - Optional:
   - You can also choose to target a specific user by mentioning their username.
+Note: if a user has been specified, ONLY the mentioned user can trigger the surprise event.
 ![image](https://github.com/cngvl/discord-bot-phrase-tracker/assets/106298777/fac897a4-b7e0-410b-8008-fe0618c00314)

  ## Support